itispey/legendary-bot/README.md

 This bot has been forked from [Group Butler](https://github.com/group-butler/GroupButler) in 2015 and continued development until 2020.

 The codes are not well-optimized.
-Some of them has been deprecated due to the Telegram API updates.
+Some of them have been deprecated due to the Telegram API updates.

-Also I can't update the codes I'm busy these days so if you want to update them, feel free to create a new pull request.
+Also I can't update the codes since I'm busy these days so if you want to update them, feel free to create a new pull request.

 # features
-This bot has many cool features include:
+This bot has many cool features including:
 - Delete media (gif, sticker, videos, etc.)
 - Delete Ads
 - Auto-lock group